OpenCTI-Platform/connectors/stream/elastic/README.md

 # Elastic Threat Intel Connector

 This connector allows organizations to feed their Elastic platform using OpenCTI knowledge.
-It has two modes: `ecs` and `stix`.
+It has three modes: `ecs`, `ecs_no_signals`, and `stix`.

 `ecs` mode writes indicator objects in ECS format to Elasticsearch for the purpose of using ECS-formatted "[indicator match](https://www.elastic.co/guide/en/security/current/rules-ui-create.html#create-indicator-rule)" rules in the Detection Engine.
 It will also create a background thread to poll for matches in the `.siem-signals-*` indices and will record them in OpenCTI as Sightings.

+`ecs_no_signals` is the similar, it just avoids the polling of signals.
+Usefull, for example, if multiple elastic connectors are running for the same target instance.

 `stix` mode writes the raw STIX objects used internally by OpenCTI to the index specified.